rmassidda/pds19-spo/report.md

 The performance metrics are directly influenced by the three factors:

+- The precision of the Riemann sum that increases the $t_f$ time and consequently the time needed to update the state of a particle.
 - The number of particles involved in the optimization process
-- The precision of the Riemann sum that increases the $t_f$ time and consequently the time needed to update the state of a particle.
 - The correlation between threads and cores

-Different experiments have been computed on the Xeon machine available for test\textsuperscript{(\ref{fig:experiments})}, both with the core's affinity enabled and without.
+Different experiments have been computed on the Xeon machine available for test\textsuperscript{(fig\ref{fig:experiments})}, all the raw data from the experiments are stored in the `./experiment/` folder included in the archive.

 \begin{figure}[!htb]